aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_8.rst

     camonitor MARTE2-TUTORIAL-USERNAME-REFERENCE-POSITION MARTE2-TUTORIAL-USERNAME-POSITION #Replace with your username in capital letters

-7. Switch on the system by setting the switch on-off PV to 1 using the command: ``caput MARTE2-TUTORIAL-USERNAME-SWITCH-ON 1``, where ``USERNAME`` is your username in capital letters.
+7. Switch on the system by setting the switch on-off PV to 1 using the command:

 .. code-block:: bash